Photos: (L) Biomedical Museum entrance, ( R) Institute of Medical Research, original building

 The most interesting exhibits for me, also the most gruesome, were a number of human foetuses preserved in jars of liquid.
 Some of these were grotesque, multiple embryos with deformed features while others were seemingly normal looking.
 Unfortunately there were no explanatory notes to provide information on these grim trophies.

-This is one of KL's more unusual museums but worth a visit.
+The Biomedical Museum is one of KL's more unusual museums but worth a visit.

 There is probably a wealth of material in this small museum for researchers and students but much of it is locked away and what is on show is not very well displayed.
 Overall it is rather outdated and resembles the office of a nutty professor but this is a heritage building and somehow the subject matter rather suits these historic premises.